Build a pond by digging an informal wildlife pond:

 - You may not have space for this shelf depth at all if your pond is small.

-4. Digging Shelf plant shelf
+4. Digging Shelf

-- Finally mark out and dig the deepest section of the pond - 60-75cm deep(2ft-2ft 6") below expected water level - shelf
+- Finally mark out and dig the deepest section of the pond.
+60-75cm deep(2ft-2ft 6") below expected water level - shelf

 The image above shows a Pond Profile - the construction under the liner that gives the levels, shape and usability to your pond.